 Abstract: Access to high-speed Internet is essential for full and consequential participation in the civic, economic, and education systems of modern life.
 According to the Annual Broadband Adoption Survey, approximately 30% of Californians continue to lack "meaningful internet access" at home, creating a Digital Divide that is worse among already disadvantaged communities.
 As recent efforts have made access to the necessary broadband infrastructure near ubiquitous, this indicates alternative barriers to expanding the adoption of broadband technology.
-We explore the economic benefits of broadband adoption, arguing that government support for broadband must move beyond infrastructure deployment to further household adoption.
+We explore the economic benefits of broadband adoption and historical precedence of government investment in utility infrastructure and adoption, arguing that government support for broadband must move beyond infrastructure deployment to further household adoption.
 We develop a framework for thinking about broadband adoption, applying it to the case of California to generate policy recommendations.